ljodell-unc/ljodell-unc.github.io/README.md

-This is my website for Comm150, "Introduction to New Media."
+This is my website for Comm150, "_Introduction to New Media._"

 It consists of three assignments:
 - **7B:** practicing website layouts by recreating a given recipe page